dpocock/python-rfc5424-logging-formatter/README.md

     import logging
     import RFC5424SysLog

+    # this is a special hack needed for issue #15462 in Python version < 3.3.0:
+    logging.handlers.codec = None

     logger = logging.getLogger('rfc5424_example')
     handler = logging.handlers.SysLogHandler(address=<Address of SysLogServer>)
     # this is how to specify ident (Syslog tag name), although the formatter